open-education-hub/operating-systems/content/chapters/app-interact/lab/content/os-cloud.md

 Take for example a database server.
 Instead of running it directly on the host system, we'll run it in its own container.
-This way the server process will be isolated from other processes on the system.
+This way, the server process will be isolated from other processes on the system.
 It will also have its own filesystem.

 Besides isolation, containers are also useful for portability.
 Since a container comes with its own filesystem image, we can pack it together will all the dependencies, so that the app will run correctly no matter what packages are installed on the host system.

-Finally, since our application will consist of more than 1 container, we'll also use `docker-compose`, which is a tool that helps us with running multi-container applications
+Finally, since our application will consist of more than 1 container, we'll also use `docker-compose`, which is a tool that helps us with running multi-container applications.

 ## Prerequisites